This is my post for Freckled Laundry’s Air Your Laundry Linky party.

 I first met Judith when we were both teaching at Martha Pullen’s school in Huntsville.
 She taught a variety of hand embroidery classes, most notably shadow work and cutwork.
 Students lined up to get in her classes to learn how she stitched such stunningly beautiful designs.

 Later, we roomed together in Jacksonville, Florida, where we were both teaching.
 I think it was a Classic Classes event, with Judith, Mildred Turner, Cindy Foose and Janet Hyde.
 Or it might have been the SAGA National Convention…whatever.
-There in Jacksonville we became much better acquainted and I very much enjoyed our time together.
+There in Jacksonville we became much better acquainted and I certainly enjoyed our time together.

 I learned that she and her five children had lived in Saudi Arabia for several years where her husband worked as an executive with an oil company.
 She described a culture which prohibited women from driving.
 That shocked me.
 Returning home to the United States was a great joy to her.